sarah-cic-uk/Code-the-Future/session-1/hosting_on_github_pages.md

 Second is the structure of the page. below is an example of the structure.
 ![repository](../images/session1/folder-structure.png)

-Here we can see what is needed at what is called the top we want out index.html and README.md file, below this we would want to create folders for the other pages, the style, and images we would use within out webpage.
+Here we can see what is needed at what is called the top we want our index.html and README.md file, below this we would want to create folders for the other pages, the style, and images we would use within out webpage.

 **_THE BASE FILE NEEDS TO BE NAMED/KEPT AS `index.html`_**